Terminal stage of highly viscous flow: Theoretical basis

-Note that $l_{irrev}(v)$ is normalized, while $l_{tot}$ is not.
-For simple glass formers without secondary relaxation peak and without strong hydrogen bonds, $f_K=1$.

 As pointed out in the second theoretical paper \cite{bu2018b}, the simultaneous knowledge of irreversible and reversible relaxation processes from the shear data implies the knowledge of all Eshelby shear relaxation processes of the substance, and enables one to compare with whatever one sees in other relaxation techniques.
-As noted above, dynamic heat capacity measurements seem to see only the irreversible processes.

-The application of the concept to dielectric and adiabatic compressibility data in non-hydrogen-bonded glass formers \cite{bu2018b} reveals that the scheme works very well, but the dielectric and compressibility signals require the multiplication of the total spectrum with $\exp(-\tau/\tau_D)$, where $\tau_D$ is a terminal time in the region around $\tau_c$.
-This shows that the dielectric polarizability and the adiabatic compressibility are able to equilibrate a bit earlier than the terminal shear relaxation time
+But to do that properly, one needs as much additional knowledge as possible.